pairing4good/tdd-amplify-react-from-template/README.md

 Then a list of two notes are displayed
 ```

+### Big & Visible Progress
+Create a new [Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) and [add it to your repository](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/adding-your-project-to-a-repository).
+[Add your stories](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project) to the repository.
+Here's an example of adding the story above to a [project](https://github.com/users/pairing4good/projects/4/views/1).
+Click on the story name to see the full detial with user story and acceptance criteria.

+Select the `Board` [layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects#adding-a-board-layout).
+Move each story accross the board as it moves from `ToDo` to `In Progress` to `Done`.
+We want anyone inside and outside your team to quickly see the progress that you are making.

 ### Red - Acceptance Test

 The user story and acceptance criteria above describe a desired customer outcome.
 The user acceptance test will link this narrative with a high level how.
 For this tutorial our first application will be a [web application](https://en.wikipedia.org/wiki/Web_application) built with [React](https://reactjs.org).
 The testing framework use to test this will be [Cypress](https://www.cypress.io)